WHO WE ARE

 Founding President of Legal Coaches Association

-Jo-Anne has been a lawyer since 1993 and a strong advocate for access to justice, having worked as a legal coach in the Province of Saskatchewan.
-As a member of both the British Columbia and Saskatchewan Bar, Jo-Anne has been invited to make numerous presentations on the topic of legal coaching and the use of technology to create efficiencies in the delivery of legal services, for both lawyers and law students.
+Jo-Anne began her legal career in 1993 and is a strong advocate for access to justice, having worked as a legal coach in the Province of Saskatchewan.
+A member of both the British Columbia Bar (retired) and Saskatchewan Bar (active), Jo-Anne has been invited to present on the topic of legal coaching and the use of technology to create efficiencies in the delivery of legal services and has published dozens of articles in national publications on the benefits of limited legal scope services.
 Having spent many years as an arbitrator hearing thousands of cases, she is keenly aware of the challenges faced by self-represented litigants who are unable to afford lawyers and who do not qualify for legal aid services.
 Her development of a unique and affordable business model has transformed the way legal services can be provided virtually to self-represented clients.
-Jo-Anne has created a training program to certify legal coaches and has written a book on legal coaching, Mastering the Art of Legal Coaching: The Legal Professional’s Guide to Empowering Clients.
+Jo-Anne developed the CLC Certified Legal Coach training program and has published a book on legal coaching, Mastering the Art of Legal Coaching: The Legal Professional’s Guide to Empowering Clients.
 She also served as the Director of Advocacy for the Canadian Bar Association (BC Branch) and operates Stark Solutions Legal Coaching & Consulting, the first all-virtual law firm dedicated to legal coaching and consulting.

 Certified Legal Coach